 Multiple interventions are used to treat calciphylaxis, including:

 Restoring oxygen and blood flow to the skin

 Medication that helps keep your blood from clotting (anticoagulation medication) such as apixaban (Eliquis) will likely be prescribed to restore blood flow to affected tissues.

-Hyperbaric oxygen therapy — if available — can help to increase oxygen delivery to the affected parts of the body.
-Occasionally, your doctor may use low-dose tissue plasminogen activator (TPA) to dissolve blood clots in the tiny blood vessels of the skin.
+Hyperbaric oxygen therapy can help to increase oxygen delivery to the affected parts of the body.
+Or your doctor may use low-dose tissue plasminogen activator (TPA) to dissolve blood clots in the tiny blood vessels of the skin.